rambo-sudo/rambo-tingdog/README.md

 # rambo-tingdog
-a dating website for dogs
+a fictional dating website for dogs built using html , css and BOOTSTRAP Library.